 The Fourth Avenue Historic District was once a thriving commercial hub of the city.
 The district still features many historic buildings that are a part the area's history.
 PGP Place, Allegheny County Office Building, Dollar Bank, Grant Building are few of the many buildings that are still intact.
 It featured in the National Register of Historic Places in 1985.

 Market Square in Downtown Pittsburgh is a renovated outdoor plaza that is very popular with the locals.
 The square has a variety of restaurants, including the famous Primanti Brothers restaurant.
 Many people enjoy eating at the gazebo in the square or out in the sunshine.
-The square is an interesting mixture of historic and modern architecture, with one of the older buildings dating back to 1821.
+The square is an interesting mixture of historic and modern architecture, with some buildings dating back to 1821.

 Gay and Lesbian Community Center of Pittsburgh is the city's focal point for all LGBT events and shows.
 A site dedicated to providing support and spreading awareness about the LGBT community, the center puts on a number of themed shows that tackle various issues faced by the community.
 Through stage shows, plays, concerts, dance performances and other events, the center looks to get the community closer.